wcole3/2Dot_Xcode/README.md

 User Note: If you are using a mac keyboard dont use "J", "H", and "Space" simultaneously for  keybinds, there is a weird keyboard blocking issue

-## Version 2.1 Updates (5/6/2019)
+## Version 2.1 Updates (5/14/2019)
-Working in progress...
+Changed the main game loop arc to involve a progression through 4 different levels
-3 new levels
+1. Added four new levels to the game; low level representation of them are show in the level selection screen
-Adding level progression
+2. Adding level progression, the main game loop now consists of progressing through 4 seperate levels.
+The leaderboard now displays total run time across all levels.
-Adding level selection
+3. Adding level selection sceen with each level show in png rep.
-Fixing several collision detection issues
+4. Fixing several collision detection issues, Dot now rarely teleport through the level
-Dramatically improved performance
+5. Dramatically improved performance, fixed a stuttuer inssue causes by VSync
-You can now quit to main menu by hitting esc
+6. You can now quit to main menu by hitting esc while playing the game
-Cleaned up the initialization loops to make them more readable
+7. Cleaned up the initialization loops to make them more readable.

 Older Changes
-## Version 2.0.3 Updates (4/14/2019)
+### Version 2.0.3 Updates (4/14/2019)
  1. Added a 'Reset' option to leaderboard screen
  2. Increase deceleration of player dots slightly to add more control
  3. Updated globals

-## Version 2.0.2 Updates (4/11/2019)
+### Version 2.0.2 Updates (4/11/2019)

  1. New larger map; original map still included in assets under "level_0.map" change the value of levelMapFile in globals
  2. Fixed dot  (-)y axis collision bug that would sometimes cause the dot to get stuck in the wall